-In the beginning of pl_sas.m, all first and second velocity derivatives are computed.
-Compute the SAS lengthscale using Eq.
+In the beginning of pl_sas_fine, all first and second velocity derivatives are computed.
+Compute the instantaneous von Kármán lengthscale $L{vK,3D}$ using Eq.
 22.3.
-Plot it at the positions of the experiments (0.65...1.30).
-Compare it with the DES and DDES lengthscale.
-How does it compare with the PANS lengthscale (Eq.
-U.6)?
+Spanwise average and it at the positions of the experiments (0.65...1.30).